-5.5.2.1 Physiology/pathophysiology
+5.5.2.1 Pathophysiology

 Compensation of hypoalbuminemia is considered to be an essential indication for administration especially of highly concentrated albumin preparations.
-In human plasma albumin concentration ranges around 3.5 4.5 g/dL and amounts to approx. 60 % of the total plasma proteins (6-8 g/dL).
-Around 30-40 % of the replaceable albumin pool is located in the plasma compartment (approx. 120 g in around 3 L of plasma volume) [25].
-Concentration in the tissue spaces is considerably lower (approx. 1.4 g/dL; approx. 160 g in 10-12 L of interstitial volume).
-Under normal conditions the liver produces around 200 mg/kg per day in albumin, corresponding to around 15 g per day in a man weighing 70 kg.
-The foremost factor in monitoring the production of albumin is apparently colloid osmotic pressure (COP) in the region of the extravascular space of the liver.
-In sepsis, infection, trauma or mental strain the albumin level decreases (approx. 1 1.5 g/dL during 3 7 days).
+In human plasma albumin concentration ranges around 33-52 g/L and amounts to approx. 60 % of the total plasma proteins (60-80 g/L).
+Around 30-40 % of the replaceable albumin pool is located in the plasma compartment (approx. 120 g in around 3 L of plasma volume) [39].
+Concentration in the tissue spaces is considerably lower (approx. 14 g/L; 160 g in 10-12 L of interstitial volume).
+Under normal conditions the liver produces around 0.2 g/kg body weight per day in albumin, corresponding to around 15 g per day in a man weighing 70 kg.
+The foremost factor in monitoring the production of albumin is apparently COP in the region of the extravascular space of the liver.
+In sepsis, infection, trauma or mental strain the albumin level decreases (approx. 10-15 g/L during 3-7 days).
 Albumin synthesis is also reduced under these circumstances, but with a half-life of around 20 days this cannot explain the rapid drop in serum albumin concentration.
 The most significant cause of the reduced albumin level is apparently redistribution and/or catabolism.
-Particularly in patients with sepsis an increased vascular permeability (capillary leak) plays an important role in developing hypoalbuminemia [19].
+Particularly in patients with sepsis an increased vascular permeability (capillary leak) plays an important role in developing hypoalbuminemia [29].

-Following transfusion of human albumin, its distribution within the extravascular compartment is complete after 7 10 days.
-Approx. 10 % of transfused albumin migrates from the intravascular space within 2 hours [38], 75 % of transfused albumin is distributed into the extravascular space after 2 days [25].
+Following transfusion of human albumin, its distribution within the extravascular compartment is complete after 7-10 days.
+Approx. 10 % of transfused albumin migrates from the intravascular space within 2 hours [75], and 75 % of transfused albumin is distributed into the extravascular space after 2 days [39].
 In particular clinical pictures (e.g. in sepsis) this distribution process happens far more rapidly.
-In this connection capillary permeability of albumin can increase 13-fold compared to its normal level [10].
+In this connection capillary permeability of albumin can increase 13-fold compared to its normal level [13].